epics-base/pvaPy/documentation/dataDistributorPlugin.md

 ## Requirements

-This plugin is packaged with PvaPy version 4.1.0 or later, and requires epics base version > 7.0.6.1.
-One can use it with PVA servers that do not use pvDatabase, or with servers built using older versions of epics, with a help of the PvaPy mirror server.
-The mirror server clones existing PVA or CA channels and makes their data available on a mirrored channel.
-For example, the following command will create 'pvapy:image' channel as a mirror of the original area detector '13SIM1:Pva1:Image' channel:
+This plugin is packaged with PvaPy version 4.1.0 or later.
+It relies on the pvDatabase plugin framework and requires epics base version > 7.0.6.1.
+With a help of the PvaPy mirror server, one can use it with PVA servers that do not use pvDatabase, or with servers built using older versions of epics.
+As its name indicates, the mirror server clones existing PVA or CA channels and makes their data available on a mirrored channel.
+For example, the following command will create 'pvapy:image' channel as the mirror of the original area detector '13SIM1:Pva1:Image' channel:

 ```